Tuberculosis (pulmonary manifestations)

 Post-primary pulmonary tuberculosis, also known as reactivation tuberculosis or secondary tuberculosis occurs years later, frequently in the setting of a decreased immune status.
 In the majority of cases, post-primary TB within the lungs develops in either 1-2:

 - superior segments of the lower lobes

-Typical appearance of post-primary TB is that of patchy consolidation or poorly defined linear and nodular opacities 1.
+The typical appearance of post-primary tuberculosis is that of patchy consolidation or poorly defined linear and nodular opacities 1.

 Post-primary infections are far more likely to cavitate than primary infections and are seen in 20-45% of cases.
 In the vast majority of cases, they develop in the posterior segments of the upper lobes (85%)1,7.
 The development of an air-fluid level implies communication with the airway, and thus the possibility of contagion.
 Endobronchial spread along nearby airways is a relatively common finding, resulting in relatively well-defined 2-4 mm nodules or branching lesions (tree-in-bud sign) on CT 1,3.

 Hilar nodal enlargement is seen in only approximately a third of cases 1.
-Lobar consolidation, tuberculoma formation and miliary TB are also recognised patterns of post-primary TB but are less common.
+Lobar consolidation, tuberculoma formation, and miliary TB are also recognized patterns of post-primary TB but are less common.

 Tuberculomas account for only 5% of cases of post-primary TB and appear as a well defined rounded mass typically located in the upper lobes.
 They are usually single (80%) and can measure up to 4 cm in size.
 Small satellite lesions are seen in most cases 1.
 In 20-30% of cases, superimposed cavitation may develop.